bemailr/wp-requirements/docs/README.md

 #### JSON configuration file

-If the array of prerequisites was not passed to the constructor, the WP Requirements Library looks for a file named `wp-requirements.json` in several locations by the following order:

-1. The plugin folder, eg. `/wp-content/plugins/your-plugin/wp-requirements.json`;
+If the array of prerequisites was not passed to the constructor, the WP Requirements Library looks for a file named `wp-requirements.json` in the plugin folder, eg. `/wp-content/plugins/your-plugin/wp-requirements.json`;
-1. The WordPress content directory, eg. `/wp-content/wp-requirements.json`;
-1. The WordPress absolute path (where the `wp-load.php` file is located).

-The first file found will be loaded and used as the configuration.
+> You can change this location with the `wp_requirements_configuration_folders` filter.

 The configuration file example can be found [here](./sample-wp-requirements.json).
 Copy it to your plugin's folder and modify as necessary.

 ## The configuration parameters